jxng1/othello/README.md

 # othello
-Othello CW done in Java for COMP1009
+Othello CW done in Java for COMP1009 | UoN

 - Detailed explanation of code in the files themselves.